ibm-cloud-docs/account/distribution_list.md

 For more information about webhooks and how to add them to the distribution list, see [Adding webhooks to a distribution list](/docs/account?topic=account-webhook-distribution-list).

 Adding users to the distribution list is different than updating your notification preferences.
-Users added to the distribution list by the account owner receive any incident, maintenance, announcement, or security bulletin that appears on the account owners [{{site.data.keyword.Bluemix_notm}} - Notifications](https://cloud.ibm.com/notifications){: external} page.
+Users added to the distribution list by the account owner receive notifications about any incident, maintenance, announcement, or security bulletin that appears on the account owner's [{{site.data.keyword.Bluemix_notm}} - Notifications](/notifications){: external} page.
 {: note}

-## Adding users to a distribution list in the console
+## Adding email addresses to a distribution list in the console
 {: #add-users-console}

-To add users to a distribution list, complete the following steps:
+To add emails to a distribution list, complete the following steps:
 1. Using the {{site.data.keyword.Bluemix_notm}} console, go to **Manage** > **Account** > **Notification distribution list**.
-2. Select **Add**.
+2. Select **Add** > **Email**.
-3. Enter a name identifier and an email address.
+3. Enter a name and an email address.

     You can add up to 10 email addresses to the distribution list.
-Users that are added don't need be {{site.data.keyword.Bluemix_notm}} users.
-You can add any email address to the distribution list.
+Email addresses don't need to correspond to known users in {{site.data.keyword.Bluemix_notm}}, you can add any type.
     {: note}

 4. Click **Add**.

 ## Unsubscribing from the distribution list